ubis/ryzentosh/README.md

 I use [OCAT](https://github.com/ic005k/OCAuxiliaryTools) to sync OpenCore, drivers, kernel modules.

-There's nothing much else to say, essentially this is a backup for my, for my EFI partition.
+There's nothing much else to say, essentially this is a backup for me - for my EFI partition.